 How to use it: Use organic coconut oil whenever possible.
 Since coconut oil is solid at room temperature, heating it up will soften it and allow for easier application.
 For those with an oily scalp: Apply to the hair, excluding the roots.
 For those with a dry scalp: Apply to the hair, including the roots.
 Leave it on for at least 30 minutes and rinse with your usual alcohol-free shampoo.
 Treating your hair once a week with coconut oil will help protect it against damage and keep it looking healthy and shiny.

 Almond oil comes from the kernels inside almonds.
-Not only great for cooking, almond oil is also wonderful for your hair.
-It contains Vitamin E, fatty acids, proteins and antioxidants, along with magnesium, which reduces hair breakage and helps it grow.
+Not only great for cooking, but almond oil is also wonderful for your hair.
+It contains Vitamin E, fatty acids, proteins, and antioxidants, along with magnesium, which reduces hair breakage and helps it grow.
 People with mineral deficiencies are prone to slow hair growth and hair loss, so adding some almond oil into your diet can also greatly help with these issues.
 Whether used for cooking or beauty care, all-natural almond oil is best, as there are no added chemicals.

 Ideal for: Dry and damaged hair, dandruff-prone hair and those with slow-growing hair or hair loss issues.

-Benefits: Almond oil moisturizes, seals and protects hair and also protects against hair loss and breakage.
+Benefits: Almond oil moisturizes, seals, and protects hair and also protects against hair loss and breakage.
 Using it regularly helps you grow longer and stronger hair.

 How to use it: Almond oil is viscous at room temperature.
 Warm one tablespoon of oil and rub it into the scalp.
 You can leave it on overnight and wash it out the next morning.
 You may also want to use almond oil after you shampoo to restore moisture in hair and prevent breakage and split ends.
 Rub a few drops onto your palms and smooth it onto towel-dried hair.
 Combing it through your hair and allowing hair to air dry makes hair shiny and tangle-free.